heritai/shiftwise-scheduling-dashboard/README.md

 ## 🤝 Contributing

-We warmly welcome contributions to ShiftWise!
+We warmly welcome contributions to ShiftWise.
 Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for detailed instructions.

 ### Development Setup
 1. Fork the repository